 For instance when going through a technical SEO audit report with the interviewer, there may be hundreds of issues that need to be solved.
 However, there may not be sufficient time and resources to resolve certain issues.
 Thus, you will be expected to suggest viable alternatives rather than harper on a particular issue that may not even be the priority to achieving the main objectives.

-An SEO specialist within a large organization or a digital agency will need to work closely with other marketing teams.
-He/she will need to understand that not everyone realizes the importance of SEO, hence, the SEO specialist needs to be an excellent communicator to push forth important SEO initiatives that can positively impact the organization as a whole.
+An SEO specialist within a large organisation or a digital agency will need to work closely with other marketing teams.
+He/she will need to understand that not everyone realises the importance of SEO, hence, the SEO specialist needs to be an excellent communicator to push forth important SEO initiatives that can positively impact the organisation as a whole.

-An appropriate response to the question “When there is potential conflict between prioritizing UX, SEO, and brand, how do you approach the situation without compromising other important aspects?” would be:
+An appropriate response to the question “When there is potential conflict between prioritising UX, SEO, and brand, how do you approach the situation without compromising other important aspects?” would be:

 “I would first hear everyone’s perspectives and try to find an optimal solution to avoid compromising any aspect.
 For example, if a UX designer wanted to design a one-pager with content embedded within lightboxes that compromise SEO rankings, I would check with the UX designer exactly what type of experience he wanted the user to have.
 If the UX designer wanted to prevent the user from loading another page and also prevent content clutter, I would propose another web design element such as accordions which are more SEO-friendly and would almost achieve the same objective.”

 Keyword research is a significant aspect of SEO and should be integrated with other aspects of marketing including content marketing, social media marketing, and paid search advertising.
 Be as detailed as you can when you describe your keyword research processes such as the 4-step keyword research process covered extensively in our SEO course.